 The Inclusion Support Service (which is part of the National Council of Special Education) operates Visiting Teacher Service for deaf or hard-of-hearing children and children with visual impairments.
 Specially trained teachers provide the service.
-Visiting teachers aim to be a support to both the parents/guardian and the child.
-The support service can begin shortly following the birth of the child and follow through to third-level education where appropriate.
+Visiting teachers aim to be a support to both the parents or guardian and the child.
+The support service can begin shortly following the birth of the child and continue through primary and post-primary education where appropriate.
 In addition, the teachers provide a teaching service for the pre-school child in the home if considered necessary.

-Each teacher has responsibility for a particular region and travels to meet the children, parents/guardians, teachers, care staff and other professionals involved with the child as necessary.
-No child is too young or considered 'too disabled' to be referred to the visiting teacher service.
+Each teacher has responsibility for a particular region and travels to meet the children, parents or guardians, teachers, care staff and other professionals involved with the child as necessary.
+No child is too young to be referred to the visiting teacher service.
 The Visiting Teacher Service is free of charge.

 Visiting teachers assess and evaluate the needs of each child and explain the effects of visual impairment, including the current and future implications of the impairment.